VEIP Frequently Asked Questions

 Is my vehicle required to take a vehicle emissions test?

-Vehicles registered in the following Maryland counties must undergo the VEIP inspections:
+Vehicles registered in the following Maryland counties must undergo VEIP inspections:

 Anne Arundel County